Karim-308/alx-interview/0x07-rotate_2d_matrix/README.md

-# Can ypu rotate the 2d matrix
+# Can you rotate the 2d matrix?